 Put simply- the best poker freerolls offer the most value per player.
 To work out the value per player, use this simple formula: Value per player = prize pool/#players

 Freeroll 1: 1,000 players are registered, the prizepool is $2,000. – seat is worth $2 to the player

 Freeroll 2: 10,000 players are registered, the prizepool is $10,000. – seat is worth $1 to the player

 Which tournament is better?
 It doesn’t just depend on the seat value – the payout structure of each tournament is also a consideration, but generally freerolls will pay at least the top 10% players in the field, with the bulk of the prize pool reserved for the top-finishers.
 A win in the $10k freeroll may not be 10x as hard just because it has 10x as many players – and it will certainly reward 1st place with a bigger prize pool…

 where can I find poker freerolls ?

-Download one of the top poker sites we recommend on our homepage and once you have registered your real-money account, navigate to the poker lobby and use the filters to sort the upcoming games by buy-in (ascending order) to see upcoming freerolls, or use the tournament type filter in the poker client.
+First step is to visit our online freeroll tracker to view our updated list of upcoming freerolls across all poker brands.
+Once you find a freeroll in our trackr, simply download one of the top poker sites we recommend on our homepage and once you have registered your real-money account, navigate to the poker lobby and use the filters to sort the upcoming games by buy-in (ascending order) to see upcoming freerolls, or use the tournament type filter in the poker client.